 But Christ captured me.
 And that desire was gone.
 And I mean gone without a struggle.
 But my fellow sailors had a hard time understanding why I was not interested in doing what they did.
 Why I spent my free time with my nose in a Bible.
 I will confess that I did not get much real abuse over it.
 But it was confusing to them.

 Peter encourages us to live for God.
 And expresses that the world will not understand why we do.
 And they may become abusive over it.
 But they will have to give account to God for it.
 For their abuse of believers.
 And for their refusal to turn from the ways of this world and come to him.
 Rather than be upset over those who ridicule us, we should pity them.
-They have to stand before the judge of all the earth and give account for their lives.
+They have to stand before the judge of all the earth and give an account of their lives.
 That will not be pleasant.

 Preaching To the Dead